zahidesatmutlu/zahidesatmutlu/README.md

 ###

-<p align="left">I determine myself as highly motivated and passionate person who is always looking for ways to continue learning and improving my professional skills.
-I am target oriented, persistent and stable about what I do.
-My professional areas of expertise are artificial intelligence, machine learning and computer vision.
-During my education, I have gained and continue to gain many engineering experiences from competitions and events, either alone or with my team.
-I have experiences in teamwork, managing multidisciplinary projects and working under pressure.
-Besides that, developing software for defense industry of our country is my biggest dream.</p>
+<p align="left">• I am a highly motivated, goal-oriented engineer specializing in artificial intelligence, deep learning, and computer vision. 💻<br><br>• Throughout my education, I’ve gained valuable engineering experience in competitions and events, both individually and as part of a team, always striving for continuous growth.
+I am skilled in managing multidisciplinary projects, teamwork, and performing well under pressure. 📚<br><br>• My ultimate dream is to develop software for our country’s defense industry. 🚀</p>

 ###